oneananda/AWS_Operations/Terraform/README.md

 # AWS_Operations - Terraform

-This project contains Terraform configurations to create and manage AWS resources, specifically an S3 bucket.
+This project contains Terraform configurations to create and manage AWS resources.

 ## Prerequisites